 In addition, please make active efforts to provide support in securing career paths for these management personnel, for example, enrolling them in URA training, etc. Also consider utilizing the indirect expenses for such efforts.

-11. Promoting Gender Equality in JSPS Programs
+11. Promoting Efforts to Support Gender Equality and Foster Human Resources